Hong Kong Protesters Disrupt Trains During Morning Rush Hour

 In some areas, heated disputes between passengers anxious to leave the platform and protesters broke out.

-By lunchtime, the MTR website continued to show some service delays on the Island and Kwung Tong lines, which run through the city’s central financial district and out toward suburbs near the Chinese border, respectively.
+By lunchtime, the MTR website continued to show some service delays on the Island and the West Rail lines, which run through the city’s central financial district and out toward suburbs near the Chinese border, respectively.